Smart-Campus-Environment/Swim-For-Love-Project/README.md

 # How To Run

-Clone this project to under your Web Server Directory
+1. Clone this project to under your Web Server Directory
+2. cd to Web Server Directory
+3. run "python3 -i BackEnd/BackEnd.py"
+4. run "Demo()"
+5. Check localhost